 From the first call-or the referral, I would like to help you solve your Pain.
 Regardless of the length of time, associated factors around your case, your expectations are most important to us.
 Immediate relief of pain WITH evidence of changes THAT COULD BE..movement, Reduced swelling/ ache, numbness etc..are provided.

-When nerves are stretched from postural distortions:[/mk_custom_list]
+When nerves get angry from postural distortions:

-Your central nervous system consists of your brain, brainstem and spinal cord.
+Your central nervous system consists of your brain, brainstem, and spinal cord.
 From your spinal cord nerves come off to reach out to your muscles, organs, skin, etc. These are your peripheral nerves.
-Understand that if your central nervous system (CNS) is tethered anywhere from your skull to your tail bone (coccyx).
+If your central nervous system (CNS) is tethered (Restricting movement) anywhere from your skull to your tail bone (coccyx).

-Each neuron conducts impulses, like mores code.
+Each neuron conducts impulses, like the mores code.
 The more impulses per second or the less impulses per second convey the message.
 A normal, healthy nerve conducts all the impulses without fail.
 But a stretched nerve misses some.
-All the impulses literally cannot get passed the stretched part of the nerve.
+All the impulses cannot get passed the stretched part of the nerve.
 The more stretched the nerve is, the more impulses are lost.

 Nerves only conduct in one direction.
 You have nerves that conduct impulses from your brain to your stomach and others that conduct from your stomach to the brain.
 Both can be affected simultaneously.
-Now that you understand that, lets continue with energy, sleep and immunity.